Ranking in Google’s results is easier said than done.

 No one wants that to happen.

-And yet, more often than not, it does happen.
+Yet, more often than not, it does happen.

-How in the world are you going to claim your spot?
+How do you claim your spot?

-Well, it all starts with doing the right things: generating backlinks, for instance.
+It starts with doing the right things: generating backlinks, for instance.

-But beyond those, using only a desktop version of your website, blocking your website from Google, and having a slow load speed also hurt your chances of ranking.
+Beyond those, using only a desktop version of your website, blocking your website from Google, and having a slow load speed also hurt your chances of ranking.

 Fix those problems, though, and you’ll be ranking in no time.